Take over the software when the person who built it is gone.

 We are buying a company.
 Can you rescue its software as part of the deal?

 Yes.
 A business changing hands is the scheduled version of rescue.
-We can read the target's software before the deal closes so there are no surprises after, and technology findings routinely adjust valuations by 3 to 12% of enterprise value in $2M to $20M-revenue deals.
+We can read the target's software before the deal closes so there are no surprises after; in a West Monroe and Mergermarket survey, 40% of acquirers discovered a cybersecurity problem only after a deal closed.
 After close, we take over the system, hand your team full ownership, and stabilize it.
 Pair rescue with technical due diligence for the fullest picture.

 Will we really own the software after you take it over?